gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 Each `response.outputSpeech` field indicates the following.

 * `response.outputSpeech.type`: The speech data is a complex sentence (SpeechList).
 * `response.outputSpeech.values[0]`: The speech data is plain text.
-It is set to speak in Korean, "노래를 불러볼게요".
+It is set to speak in English, "Listen to my song.".
 * `response.outputSpeech.values[1]`: The speech data is a URL.
 It is set to play a file from the URL in the `value` field.

 <div class="note">